Storing Dehydrated Food – The Complete Guide

 - The dried foods must store in small batches for retaining the freshness and for reducing the danger of contamination.
 If you open the container regularly, then the exposure to the air can cause mold or formation of bacteria in the food.

 - You should label every single container with the name of the food along with the date of the packaging.
-It will help you in knowing that which container you need to use earlier.
+It will help you in knowing which container you need to use earlier.

 Important Guidelines for Storing the Dehydrated Food